publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVIII/m__us_usc_t21_s382.md

     (g) __Notification of Secretary__

-        The exporter of a drug or device exported under subsection (b)(1) of this section shall provide a simple notification to the Secretary identifying the drug or device when the exporter first begins to export such drug or device to any country listed in clause (i) or (ii) of subsection (b)(1)(A) of this section.
-When an exporter of a drug or device first begins to export a drug or device to a country which is not listed in clause (i) or (ii) of subsection (b)(1)A)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be subsection “(b)(1)(A)”. </sup></sup>  of this section, the exporter shall provide a simple notification to the Secretary identifying the drug or device and the country to which such drug or device is being exported.
+        The exporter of a drug or device exported under subsection (b)(1) shall provide a simple notification to the Secretary identifying the drug or device when the exporter first begins to export such drug or device to any country listed in clause (i) or (ii) of subsection (b)(1)(A).
+When an exporter of a drug or device first begins to export a drug or device to a country which is not listed in clause (i) or (ii) of subsection (b)(1)A), <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+Probably should be subsection “(b)(1)(A)”. </sup></sup>  the exporter shall provide a simple notification to the Secretary identifying the drug or device and the country to which such drug or device is being exported.
 Any exporter of a drug or device shall maintain records of all drugs or devices exported and the countries to which they were exported.

     (h) __References to Secretary and term “drug”__